SITE MENU

 For more local events, visit the Oban diary

-The Skipinnish Ceilidh House (in George Street overlooking Oban harbour) regularly features authentic Highland music and local bands.
-Look out for the Highland Music Experience shows in the evenings, followed by ceilidh dances later at night.
+The Skipinnish Ceilidh House (upstairs in George Street overlooking Oban harbour) regularly features authentic Highland music and local bands.
 Tel: 01631 56 95 99.
-Downstairs you'll find Mac T's cafe.

 Oban harbour & Distillery